Holgi/Flickr

 The Warwick Castle, Little Venice

 The Warwick Castle is a locals’ haunt that prides itself on its convivial charm.
-The Warwick Place stalwart has been around since 1867, and maintains its old-school appeal with wood-panelled interiors, ornately etched windows and a marble fireplace.
-Have a glass of wine at one of the outdoor tables, or settle in for a hearty Sunday roast by the open log fire – just don’t forget to order the sticky toffee pudding for dessert.
+The Little Venice stalwart has been around since 1867, and maintains its old-school appeal with wood-panelled interiors, ornately etched windows and a marble fireplace.
+Have a glass of wine at one of the outdoor tables, or settle in for a hearty Sunday roast by the open log fire – and don’t forget to order the sticky toffee pudding for dessert.

 The Prince Alfred